honzap/python-ing-api/README.md

-# python-ing-api
+# ING Bank Python Client

-Python interface for ING IB
+Python interface for ING Bank internet banking.

 Provided class enables very simple interface to read data from API provided by ING Bank.
 This service is currently deployed in